CJPhill/SeniorProject-Eve/README.md

 You can interact with other characters with E and receive dialogue.

 #### In the van
-Currently, you can interact with the terminal computer to see what is planned for the future, including a plant travel system and storage.
+Currently, you can interact with the terminal computer to see what is planned for the future, including a planet travel system and storage.

 ### Running the game